As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Highlights on a solo trip to the Iberian Peninsular will include the Guggenheim in Bilbao, Flamenco dancing in Seville and, of course, Gaudi’s Sagrada Familia in Barcelona.

-Need I also remind you about some of it’s amazing food and drink?!
-Spain is the home of Paella, Patatas Bravas, Tapas and, of course, Sangria.
+Need I also remind you about the food and drink, one of the things that Spain is best known for?!
+Don’t forget to try Paella, Patatas Bravas, anything Tapas-style and, of course, Sangria.

 Is Spain Good for Solo Travel?